How to Import Data from an Existing PostgreSQL Database into ServBay

 pg_dump

-command to connect to your source PostgreSQL database and export its contents to a specified file.bashpg_dump -U your_source_username -d your_source_database_name -F c -b -v -f mydatabase_source.dump
+to connect to your source PostgreSQL instance and output its data to a file.bashpg_dump -U your_source_username -d your_source_database_name -F c -b -v -f mydatabase_source.dump

 1-U your_source_username

-: Replace with your source PostgreSQL database username.-d your_source_database_name
+: Replace with the username for your source PostgreSQL.-d your_source_database_name

-: Replace with the source database name to export.-F c
+: Replace with your source database name.-F c

-: Output in the custom archive format.
-This is the recommended format forpg_restore
+: Outputs in the custom archive format, recommended for flexibility withpg_restore

-: Enable verbose mode to show export progress.-f mydatabase_source.dump
+: Enables verbose output to show export progress.-f mydatabase_source.dump

 .

-Depending on your source database setup, you may also need to specify the host (
+Depending on your source setup, you may need to specify a host (

 -h